-- A Have been enrolled in a 4-H Clothing and Fashion project in the current 4-H program year. - B Model a garment or outfit the participant has constructed, hand-knitted, machine-knitted, or crocheted during the current 4H year. - 1 A garment or outfit consisting of one to three pieces such as party clothes, tailored suits, vest, slacks, shirt, skirt, active sportswear and/or coats are acceptable as Fashion Revue entries. - 2 Blouses, shirts, and sweaters are usually considered as garments.
-If they are used to complete an outfit, they may be constructed or selected. - 3 All other accessories and undergarments may be constructed or selected.
+- 1. The purpose of this class is to encourage the construction of a personal garment or outfit. - 2.
+Consideration is given to fit, color, style, suitability, quality of construction, stage presentation, and required care. - 3.
+Youth participants will model a garment or outfit they constructed, hand-knitted, machine-knitted, or crocheted during the current 4-H year. - 4.
+A garment or outfit consists of one to three pieces such as, but not limited to, party clothes, tailored suits, vest, slacks, shirt, skirt, active sportswear, and/or coats. - 5.
+Blouses, shirts, and sweaters are usually considered garments.
+If they are used to complete an outfit, they may be constructed or selected. - 6.
+All other accessories and undergarments may be constructed or selected.